 Status–it could be a change in title, conveying more authority and responsibility in the organization

 Time–it could be some additional time off, time at a workshop, or even time with you to learn more and to build a stronger relationship

 These are just a few examples.
 But the point is you need to ask each person on your team, and have them do the same for their teams, and so on and so forth.
 Such that when you plan events in the company, you can know what your company prefers.
 (Instead of you assuming everyone will feel rewarded for a company cookout when in fact, they would actually prefer an amazing meal served in the office so they can enjoy the food but get back to feeling empowered to do their job.)
 Knowing how people define “appreciation” will help you maintain trust across your organization, and with trust comes loyalty.

 If I feel appreciated, I don’t need to look for greener grass.
 You are meeting my needs.
 You are telling me I’m successfully being the hero, I’m successfully overcoming, and I’m doing well.

 Think about how you will learn about your employees or team members.
-Have them define what appreciation is to them so you can then follow up on that and appreciate in the way they have defined.
-Build the loyalty on your team through appreciation.
+Have them define what appreciation is to them so you can then follow up on that and appreciate it in the way they have defined it.
+Build loyalty on your team through appreciation.